pauldandurand/pie-help-sitemap/README.md

-This is for hosting the Pie Help Center sitemap on GitHob and also getting updates from the Zendesk API
+This is for hosting the Pie Help Center sitemap on GitHob and also getting updates from the Zendesk API.